scholtzm/meteor-accounts-steam/README.md

 Ideally, you should at least retrieve user's profile information when he logs in for the very first time.
 This can be accomplished by utilizing [`Accounts.onCreateUser` (server-side)](http://docs.meteor.com/#/full/accounts_oncreateuser).

 If you wish to keep user's profile up-to-date, you can use [`Accounts.onLogin` (server-side)](http://docs.meteor.com/#/full/accounts_onlogin) or different approach.

+There are plenty of other account hooks, check out [official Meteor docs](https://docs.meteor.com/).

 ## LICENSE